Quasi-isometric rigidity of three manifold groups: Introduction

 { \bf Acknowledgements.--} We are grateful to Misha Kapovich for having brought this question to our attention.
-We also feel particularly indebted to Dani Wise for his help regarding the construction of finite index subgroups.
+We also feel particularly indebted to Dani Wise for his help regarding the construction of finite index subgroups and for his enthusiastic support on this project.
 It is our pleasure to thank Daniel Groves and Jason Manning for fruitful discussions.
-We also thank Jake Button for pointing out a mistake in the introduction of a previous version.
+We also thank Jack Button for pointing out a mistake in the introduction of a previous version and Chris Hruska for noticing that arguments from the proof of Theorem \ref{thm:quotientman} can be used to remove the faithfulness assumption in the Bieberbach theorem (Theorem \ref{thm:bieberbach}).
+We are grateful to the referees for their thorough reading of this work and their many suggestions that have improved the paper.
 This work was partially supported by the ANR project ``GDSous/GSG'' no. 12-BS01-0003-01.